Jeff Cheng

 • How much better would reasoning models be if trained with process rewards rather than just outcome rewards?

-• How can we construct environments with verifiable rewards and/or induce structure into reasoning chains to make models more capabale and efficient?
+• How can we construct environments with verifiable rewards and/or induce structure into reasoning chains to make models more capable and efficient?

 previous.txt

 Previously, I recieved my Master's at Johns Hopkins University, advised by Benjamin Van Durme.
-My prior research interests were in mathematics and fluid dynamics.
-I performed research in these areas during my undergraduate studies at Duke University, advised by Tarek Elgindi.
+Prior to NLP, my interests were in mathematics and fluid dynamics.
+I conducted research in these areas during my undergraduate studies at Duke University, advised by Tarek Elgindi.

 misc.txt